-A little about me: I've been a professional Graphic Designer since 2004.
-I'm based in Portland, OR and specialize in apparel graphic design, sports and corporate identities.
-Currently I work at adidas as a Senior Graphics Manager and my work has been featured in GD USA, Sporting Goods retailers, and on NFL, NHL, NBA, and NCAA athletes and coaches.
-Throughout my career I've worked in print, exhibits, web, identity, and apparel design.
+I've been a professional Graphic Designer since 2004 currently working at adidas as a Senior Graphics Manager.
+My work has been featured in GD USA, Sporting Goods retailers, and on NFL, NHL, NBA, and NCAA athletes and coaches.
+Throughout my career I've worked in print, exhibits, digital, identity, and apparel design.

 My beginnings in Graphic Design began from an early age.
-I've always been drawing, and my main subject manner was sports figures and uniforms.
-While in High School, a project for my football team gave me my first taste of sports design and from then on, I knew what his future held.
+Ever since I could hold a crayon I’ve been drawing, and my main subject matter was typically athletes and uniforms.
+While in High School, a project for my football team gave me my first taste of sports design and from then on, I knew what my future held.

 Growing up in a small town of 1000 grounded me and gave me a good sense of community.
 High School forged both my creative and athletic desires.
-I credit my High School art teacher, Jerry Rich, for pushing my artwork at this time.
-I was always drawing what I saw, never really pushing myself creatively.
+I credit my High School art teacher, Jerry Rich, for pushing my artwork.
+I was always drawing what I saw, never really creating something never before seen.
 I will always remember him calling a picture of a tiger I painted a "So What."
 From then on, I pushed myself to create instead of just recreate.
 On the field I lettered in baseball 4 years and football 3 years.
 One of my proudest accomplishments is being on a football team that won 45 straight regular season games and made it to the Semi-Finals for the first time in school history.
-My favorite sport was baseball and I will always remember how my friends and I were part of changing the culture of baseball at our school.
-We finished with one of the best seasons in school history my senior year.
+My favorite sport was and will always be baseball.
+I will always remember how my friends and I were part of changing the culture of the sport at our school and we finished with one of the best seasons in school history my senior year.

-I attended Carthage College in Kenosha, WI after high school.
-Carthage was attractive to me because of its location on Lake Michigan and it gave me an opportunity to continue being both an athlete and an artist.
+After High School, I attended Carthage College in Kenosha, WI.
+Carthage was attractive to me because the beautiful campus and it gave me an opportunity to continue being both an athlete and an artist.
 My athletic career at Carthage lasted only 2 seasons because I realized I was a much better artist than athlete.
 I dedicated my focus on developing my skills as a designer more than my skills as an offensive lineman.
-I graduated with a Bachelor of Arts in Graphic Design in 3 and a half years and was ready to move onto my career.
+I graduated with a Bachelor of Arts in Graphic Design and was ready to move onto my career.

-Since that first year I have been promoted to NCAA Graphics Manager where I oversaw the development of the graphics for adidas' sideline schools and other tee designs, and then to Senior Graphics Manager where I oversee graphic development for the NHL, NCAA, and MLS.
+Since that first year I have been promoted to NCAA Graphics Manager where I oversaw the development of the graphics for adidas' sideline schools, and then to Senior Graphics Manager where I oversee graphic development for the NHL, NCAA, and MLS.
 I've also moved to the adidas North America headquarters in Portland, but my heart will always be in the Midwest.
-Although every day is a challenge, I am so happy where I'm at.
-It's extremely high pressure but I thrive on that.
+It can be extremely high pressure, but I thrive on that.
 I love working the occasional late night and the pressure that comes with getting a project done on-time, on budget, and at a high quality.
-This job has taken me to so many fantastic places and events like the MLS Cup, Notre Dame Stadium, Michigan Stadium, a UFC Event, Germany, numerous college campuses, and so much more!
-I've traveled so many places and worked on so many great projects I never would have gotten to do without this job!
+This job has taken me to so many fantastic places and events like the MLS Cup, college campuses, pro stadiums, Germany, and so much more!

 Personally, my wife Kristen and I were married in 2012 and our son James was born in 2018.
 I love spending time with them and our two cats Turbo and Walter.
 I also enjoy cooking, playing golf, hiking, rooting on the Chicago Bears, St. Louis Cardinals, Illinois Fighting Illini, and Indy Eleven, and of course designing.

-If you haven't already, please check out my portfolio to see some of my work.
-While the general rule of thumb is to only show your 10-12 best pieces, I'm showing all the work I've enjoyed working on over the years.
+If you haven't already, please check out my portfolio to see some of the work I’ve enjoyed over the years.
 If you'd like to see some of my very best work, please check out my Featured Page.